Halo Effect

 - Author credentials visible on any content pages

 Testimonial quality matters more than quantity: A single testimonial from a recognizable company, with a real name, photo, job title, and specific outcome (“from 1.2% to 4.1% CVR in 90 days — John Smith, CMO at [Company]”) outperforms ten anonymous generic endorsements.
+The halo from the source is what creates the credibility transfer.

 Frequently Asked Questions